acapozucca/devops/pipeline/s2-automate-build/README.md

 `cd ~/<git_root_folder>/devops/pipeline/s2-automate-build/integration-server`

-2- Create VM
-Vagrant is used to create a VM which acts as integration server.
+2- Vagrant is used to create a VM which acts as integration server.

 `vagrant up`